What to Know About Korean Pensions (펜션) — 10 Must-Know Tips Before Your Stay in Korea’s Cozy Guesthouses

 안녕하세요, I'm Hangeulia ^-^

-A Korean pension (sometimes listed as a guesthouse or vacation rental) is like a cozy B&B-style guesthouse, often located near mountains, beaches, or lakes.
-They’re popular for family trips, friend getaways, and romantic weekends, offering group-friendly rooms, barbecue setups, and a more “home-like” vibe than hotels. ^^
+A Korean pension (sometimes listed as a guesthouse or vacation rental) is usually tucked near mountains, beaches, or lakes.
+They’re especially popular for family trips, friend getaways, and romantic weekends, offering group-friendly rooms, outdoor BBQ setups, and a warm, home-like atmosphere you won’t get from a hotel.

-Before you book one, here are 10 must-know tips to help you book with confidence, avoid surprises, and enjoy the full Korean pension experience. and You will quickly see why pensions are such a beloved part of Korean travel culture.^^
+Before you book one, here are 10 must-know tips to help you choose confidently, avoid surprises, and enjoy the full Korean pension experience.
+Whether you're traveling with friends, family, or a partner, this guide will show you why pensions are such a beloved part of Korean travel culture. ^^

 1. What to Know About Korean Pensions (펜션) 🏡